kevin-the-engi/kevin-the-engi/README.md

 Hello!
 My name is Kevin Ng.
 I was formerly a 3D Artist in Mobile Game Development and my responsibilities included creating 3D assets for use in a 3D engine, creating texture maps, implementing animations, and documenting the pipeline.
+Now I am a Software Developer working on creating applications with the technologies I have learned and will continue learning.